Eating and drinking

 In Leeds you can enjoy eating world foods, whatever your budget.
 Try something new or enjoy old favourites at restaurants, cafes and market stalls around the city.

-Tasty street food is on offer at Kirkgate market food and Trinity Leeds food court.
+Tasty street food is on offer at Kirkgate market and Trinity Leeds food court.
 There's a huge selection of restaurants, cafes and pubs around the city.
 For up-to-date listings check out Visit Leeds.

 Food and drink events take place all through the year, including the annual Leeds Food and Drink Festival and Leeds Indie Food Festival, where businesses all over the city (from fine dining restaurants to coffee shops, independent cinemas and art galleries) collaborate to run innovative events.
-The German Christmas market on Millenium Square is a festive favourite.
+The German Christmas market on Millennium Square is a festive favourite.